 If you have been injured in a motor vehicle accident (MVA) in Ontario, you are entitled to accident benefits coverage.
 Under the Ontario Insurance Act, no-fault insurance entitles all individuals involved to coverage regardless of whether you were at fault.
 The amount of funding you will receive depends on the type of injury that you have sustained.

 If you have been in a car accident you should contact your insurance company to let them know.
-And then book an appointment with a physiotherapist to start treatment right away.
+And then book an appointment with a chiropractic to start treatment right away.
 The good news is that you don’t have to wait for approval by the insurer to get started.
 And the clinic can bill the automobile insurer directly so you can focus on recovering and not on all the hassles with paperwork and payments.

 Injured at work?
 Then you may be eligible to have your treatment covered by WSIB.

 If you have injured yourself at work you and your employer need to file a WSIB claim and complete the necessary paperwork.
-You can then go for an assessment at an approved WSIB physiotherapy clinic.
+You can then go for an assessment at an approved WSIB chiropractic clinic.
 With an approved claim the WSIB will cover the cost of your treatment based on their approved fee schedule.

 Most clinics offer direct billing so they will be able to manage the administration of your reimbursement so you can focus your efforts on your treatment instead of managing paperwork and payments.